Nocatee, Florida: Demographics

-The population of Nocatee had a 34.6% increase from the year 2015 to 2016, and it is the second fastest growing community in the nation.
-In addition to the growing number of houses, the number of businesses in and around the Nocatee Town Center has also been developing exponentially.
-With 14,747 people, Nocatee is the 241st most populated city in the state of Florida out of 919 cities.
-The median age for Nocatee residents is 39.8 years young.
-Nocatee is currently declining at a rate of 0.00% annually and its population has increased by 225.97% since the most recent census, which recorded a population of 4,524 in 2010.
-In 2019, Nocatee had a population of 14,747.
+As of the 2020 United States census, there were 22,503 people, 7,641 households, and 6,532 families residing in the city.
+3,629 households had children under the age of 18.
+10.2% of the population were under 5 years old, 28.7% under 18 years old, and 20.4% were 65 years and over.
+The median age for Nocatee was 39.9 years old.
+49.9% of the population were female.

+The racial makeup of the city is 91.1% White, 1.7% African American, 1.1% Native American, 7.8% Asian, 0.0% Pacific Islander, 5.2% from other races, and 7.0% from two or more races.
+8.2% of the population are Hispanic or Latino of any race.

+The median household income was $131,738.
+3.5% of the population lived below the poverty threshold, including 0.8% of those under 18 and 2.4% of those over 65.
+97.4% of the population 25 years and older had a high school degree or equivalent or higher and 65.9% of that same population had a bachelor's degree or higher.
+8.4% of the population were veterans.

 Events

-Nocatee hosts a variety of events consisting of trivia, on tap beer tastings, food truck Fridays, monthly farmer’s markets, as well as holiday themed events such as Easter egg hunts.
+Nocatee hosts a variety of events consisting of trivia, on-tap beer tastings, food truck Fridays, monthly farmer’s markets, as well as holiday-themed events such as Easter egg hunts & live music.

 Education

 St. Johns County School District is the school district of the St. Johns County portion, which includes the entire census-designated place.

-The following elementary schools serve portions of the CDP: Ocean Palms, Palm Valley, Pine Island, and Valley Ridge.

-Three middle schools serve portions of the CDP: Alice B. Landrum, Palm Valley, Pine Island, and Valley Ridge.

-Allen D. Nease High School serves most of the Nocatee CDP, with a portion of the CDP being zoned to Ponte Vedra High School.
+The following elementary schools serve portions of the CDP: Palm Valley Academy, Pine Island Academy, and Valley Ridge Academy.
+Three middle schools serve portions of the CDP: Palm Valley, Pine Island, and Valley Ridge.
+Allen D. Nease High School serves the Nocatee CDP.

-The official subdivisions of the Nocatee development in St. Johns County are zoned to the Palm Valley, Pine Island, and Valley Ridge K-8 schools and to Nease.
+The official subdivisions of the Nocatee development in St. Johns County are zoned to the Palm Valley, Pine Island, Valley Ridge K-8 schools, and Nease.
 The portion in Duval County (not in the CDP) is zoned to Bartram Springs Elementary School, Twin Lakes Middle School, and Atlantic Coast High School.